6.3. Cumulative Distribution Functions

 2. Limiting Behavior

-The accumulated probability must be close to 0 at the far left of the x-axis (no probability accumulates infinitely far to the left), and close to 1 at the far right (all probability accumulates when we include everything):
+The accumulated probability must be close to 0 at a very small \(x\) (no probability accumulates infinitely far to the left on the x-axis), and close to 1 for a large enough \(x\):

 \[\lim_{x \to -\infty} F_X(x) = 0 \quad \text{and} \quad \lim_{x \to +\infty} F_X(x) = 1\]